lmhbali16/Interview/README.md

 Who am I going to be meeting with during the interviews?

 How did you find me? (if recruiters contact you)

+Do you have a budget for books and personal development?

+Do you open-source any software?

+How do you monitor the performance of your application?

+What is your testing strategy?

+What stack do you use?

+Do you still have legacy system that you still maintain?
+Are you planning to migrate them?